h-arvs/Ida-python-scripts/README.md

 ![image](https://github.com/h-arvs/Ida-python-scripts/assets/74739443/fe8b26bb-1777-46e9-a0ab-24c7830f0427)

 ## Vtable Scripts
+<a id="dumperpy"></a>
 ### [dumper.py](/Vtables/dumper.py)
-I will use this script to dump a vtable from a dissasembly that has symbols for use in paster.py.
-To use the dumper script, select a partion of a vtable:
+This script will dump all indexes and mangled func name + some other info into a json file, this is for use with paster.py To use the dumper script, select a partion of a vtable:
 <ins>Minecraft BDS with symbols</ins>
 ![image](https://github.com/h-arvs/Ida-python-scripts/assets/74739443/2fc1fdd2-c97e-41d9-aa96-866602113c8e)